everyday-cc/ai/_news/2021-11-17-qualcomm-diversifying-from-mobile-phones-to-supply-chips-for-bmw-self-driving-cars.md

 ---
 category: news
 title: "Qualcomm, diversifying from mobile phones, to supply chips for BMW self-driving cars"
-excerpt: "Qualcomm Inc on Tuesday said that German automaker BMW will use its chips in its next generation of driver-assistance and self-driving systems.San Diego-based Qualcomm is the world's biggest supplier of chips for mobile phones but has been diversifying its business,"
+excerpt: "Qualcomm on Tuesday said that German automaker BMW will use its chips in its next generation of driver-assistance and self-driving systems.
+San Diego-based Qualcomm is the world's biggest supplier of chips for mobile phones but has been diversifying its business,"
 publishedDateTime: 2021-11-17T00:39:00Z
 originalUrl: "https://www.channelnewsasia.com/business/qualcomm-diversifying-mobile-phones-supply-chips-bmw-self-driving-cars-2317641"
 webUrl: "https://www.channelnewsasia.com/business/qualcomm-diversifying-mobile-phones-supply-chips-bmw-self-driving-cars-2317641"